-Pocket-lint) - Having a top ethernet cable can transform your patchy internet connection from subpar to superb, letting you forego the frailties of Wi-Fi and receive a direct line from your router.
+(Pocket-lint) - Owning one of the top ethernet cables can transform your patchy internet connection from subpar to superb, letting you forego the frailties of Wi-Fi and replacing it with a direct line to and from your router.

-> Though Wi-Fi is the most convenient form of receiving a connection on your devices - be they games consoles, smart home tech, or computers - it does often face issues with conflicting signals in the air and can therefore be unstable.
-Having an ethernet cable run from your router or modem can help solve this issue, essentially creating a hardwired path for the internet to travel to your device.
+Though Wi-Fi is the most convenient form of receiving a connection on your devices - be they games consoles, smart home tech, or computers - it does often face issues with conflicting signals and can therefore be unstable.
+Having an ethernet cable run from your router or modem can help solve this issue, as it can essentially create a hardwired path for the internet to travel to your device.

-> However, with many of our gadgets sitting far away from the access point, even the ethernet cable solution presents its challenges.
-The easy part is figuring out the length you need the wire to be, but you'll have to know what your internet speed is, too, and find the corresponding Cat - which is short for 'Category', and unfortunately nothing to do with felines.
+However, with many of our gadgets often sitting far away from the access point, even the ethernet cable solution presents its challenges.
+The easy part is figuring out the length you need the wire to be, but you'll have to know what your internet speed is, too, and find the corresponding Cat - which is short for 'Category', and, unfortunately, nothing to do with felines.

-> Generally speaking, the higher the Cat number, the more advanced the cable is and the higher speeds it'll be able to accommodate.
+Generally speaking, a higher Cat number will result in a more advanced cable that can accommodate higher speeds.
 As an example, if you have download speeds of roughly 10-20Mbps, anything that is Cat-5 or above will be just fine.

-> To help guide you through the wide web of wired internet connections, we've picked out some of the best you can buy.
+To help guide you through the wide web of wired internet connections, we've picked out some of the best you can buy.

-> AmazonBasics Cat-6 Ethernet Cable
+AmazonBasics Cat-6 Ethernet Cable

-> This AmazonBasics 14-foot Cat-6 cable is the ideal pick in most cases, transmitting data up to 1GB per second and supporting bandwidth transmission of up to 250MHz.
+This AmazonBasics Cat-6 cable is the ideal pick in most cases, transmitting data up to 1GB per second and supporting bandwidth transmission of up to 250MHz.

-> Simply, that's more than enough speed for most homes, allowing you to receive a more reliable connection when fed into an access point.
+Simply, that's more than enough speed for most homes, allowing you to receive a more reliable connection when fed into an access point.